A Concentration Inequality for the Facility Location Problem: Concentration

 and so by the Azuma-Hoeffding inequality, we get the concentration bound

 as desired.

 To tie up the loose ends, we note that the upper bound for the expectation given in Theorem \ref{thm:expectation} might not hold if $n-i$ is too small.
-However, we don't care about this case since we can substitute the deterministic bound $|\Delta_i| = O(1)$ which always holds.
+However, we don't care about this case since we can substitute the deterministic bound $|\Delta_i| = O(1)$ which always holds since the unit square is bounded.
 In particular, we can use the deterministic bound say when $n-i = O(n^{1/3})$ in which case the `variance' calculation of \eqref{eq:var} still gives us the same asymptotics. \end{proof}

-\begin{remark} Note that the above bound can be modified for other distributions with the result from Theorem \ref{thm:expectation} changing accordingly. \end{remark}
+An interesting open question is if the concentration bound of Theorem \ref{thm:strong} is tight for the uniform unit square case.
+This is possibly a much harder question but we suspect the answer to be yes.
+This is because we can show the variance of the quantity $\sum_{p \in X} r_p$ is at least $\Omega(n^{1/3})$ (by performing similar calculations as in Theorem \ref{thm:expectation}) which implies that the quantity $\sum_{p \in X} r_p$ truly fluctuates on an interval of length $\Omega(n^{1/6})$ (the standard deviation).
+Since this quantity has been very influential in designing algorithms for the facility location problem \cite{MP_alg, sublin_MP}, it hints that our bound is close to the truth.
+Of course this doesn't formally imply anything for the facility location problem case since $\sum_{p \in X} r_p$ is only a constant factor approximation to the cost.
+In addition, a $\Omega(n^{1/6})$ fluctuation matches the fluctuation when we `plug in' $k = n^{2/3}$ into the Rhee and Talagrand's bound as done in Section \ref{sec:heuristic}, again hinting that \ref{thm:strong} has the right concentration.

+\paragraph{Other Open Problems.} In this paper we analyzed a well known combinatorial optimization problem under stochastic inputs by borrowing algorithmic ideas that introduce a `local' property.
+Its plausible that other complicated algorithm problems that allow for local or greedy algorithms can also be analyzed under random inputs.
+We leave this as an interesting open direction.

+\paragraph{Acknowledgements.} Sandeep Silwal is supported by an NSF Graduate Research Fellowship under Grant No. 1745302, NSF TRIPODS program (award DMS-2022448), and Simons Investigator Award.